Verification Policy and Procedure

 Documentation Needed to Satisfy the Verification Requirements

-Once a student is chosen for verification he or she will receive a request to submit additional information and/or materials.
-Beginning in 2013-2014 federal regulations have customized the verification process.
+Once a student is chosen for verification, he or she will receive a request to submit additional information and/or materials.
+Federal regulations have customized the verification process.
 Therefore, not all students selected for verification will be required to verify the same data.
 Our office will notify the student which data must be verified and what information or materials will be required to verify that particular data.
-Some of the requested materials may include, but are not limited to a verification form, an official federal tax return transcript from the IRS, W-2 wage statement(s), a statement confirming receipt of SNAP benefits, proof of high-school completion status, verification of identity and a statement of educational purpose.
+Some of the requested materials may include, but are not limited to a verification form, an official federal tax return transcript from the IRS, W-2 wage statement(s), a written statement declaring any untaxed income received, proof of high school completion status and verification of identity and a statement of educational purpose.

 Notification to Students